 - Information Technology Consultant (IT Consultant)

-There were about 600,500 jobs for Computer Systems Analyst in 2016 (in the United States).
+In 2016, there was an estimated number of 600,500 jobs in the United States for Computer Systems Analyst.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 54,400 new jobs for Computer Systems Analyst by 2026.
-There will be an estimated 44,900 positions for Computer Systems Analyst per year.
+Due to new job openings and attrition, there will be an average of 44,900 job openings in this field each year.

 The states with the most job growth for Computer Systems Analyst are Utah, Colorado, and Washington.
 Watch out if you plan on working in Ohio, Maine, or Mississippi.
 These states have the worst job growth for this type of profession.